Orange Collective

 2. 02

 PLG distribution with transparent unit economics is the wedge.
 500 free checks per feature per month on core KYC, pay-per-success billing, and per-feature pricing published on the website remove the procurement step the entire incumbent category depends on.
-Land on KYC; expand into AML, ongoing monitoring, and re-auth modules.[2]
+It's working as market expansion, not just share-taking: 80% of Didit's customers had never used an identity verification provider before.[2][15]
+Land on KYC; expand into AML, ongoing monitoring, and re-auth modules.

 3. 03

-Trust is moving from onboarding to continuous attribution.
-As AI agents proliferate, buyers need to link every action back to an accountable human — and step-up risk-based checks at runtime, not just at signup.
-Sumsub launched AI Agent Verification in Jan 2026; Checkr embedded IDV inside the hiring workflow in Mar 2026.
-The market is signaling exactly the shift Didit is built for.[4][5]
+The check is moving from signup to runtime.
+As AI agents act on users' behalf, buyers want to re-verify on elevated actions, not only at the front door.
+Sumsub launched AI Agent Verification in Jan 2026; Checkr embedded IDV inside the hiring workflow in Mar 2026 — both shipping for the shape Didit is already built around.[4][5]

 4. 04